aryelgois/blender-curve-to-svg/README.md

 Select one or more 2D Curves,
 go to `Properties > Data > Export SVG` and export your curves to a SVG file.

+You can adjust the scale factor
+(how many pixels one blender unit represents) and the floating point precision.
+There is also the option to minify the SVG file to one line.